wilgnne/ollama-vulkan/readme.md

 ## Contributing

+Special thanks to the following contributors:

+- [whyvl](https://github.com/whyvl) for the contribution to the Ollama Vulkan backend.
+- [Dts0](https://github.com/Dts0) for the build patches.

 Contributions are welcome!
 Feel free to submit pull requests or open issues to enhance the functionality or fix any bugs.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.